Cortex Analyst semantic model specification¶

 name

-A descriptive name for this measure.
+A descriptive name for this fact.

 Must be unique and follow the unquoted identifiers requirements.
 It also cannot conflict with Snowflake reserved keywords.